 - Successfully pass the BSA Part B physical (attached below, Parts A and C should also be competed) and bring a copy of this form signed by medical staff to the course.

-Graduates of previous Wood Badge courses are eligible to participate! in Wood Badge for the 21st Century.
+Graduates of previous Wood Badge courses are eligible to participate in the current Wood Badge program.

 How much time will Wood Badge take?